aev25/Genre-Detection/README.md

 The dataset can be accessed from Kaggle:
 [GTZAN Dataset - Music Genre Classification](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification/data)
+Download the folders "genres_original" and "images_original", and the csv files "features_3_sec.csv" and "features_30_sec.csv".

 ## Setup Instructions
 ### 1. Creating the Virtual Environment